-37. The Panel provides the following advice on particular aspects of impact case studies -

-- All the material required to make a judgment should be included no further reading should be required. - There should be a clear definition of who the non-academic beneficiaries were, or what had changed as a result of the research.

-- The narrative should be coherent, clearly explaining the relationship between the research and the impact, and the nature of the changes or benefits arising. - Indicators used should be meaningful, contextualised and precise in support of the case study, and the evidence should be focused and concise. - Supporting evidence and claims should be capable of verification. - There should be a brief explanation of what is original or distinctive about the research insights that contributed to the impact. - The case study should include details of the names of researchers, their position in the institution, and the dates and locations of the research activity. - Specific and appropriate independent sources of corroborating information should be supplied. - Where the research was carried out in collaboration with other institutions, or was part of a wider body of research, this should be acknowledged and the specific input of the submitting unit's research clearly stated. - For case studies claiming impact from public engagement: - There must be a clear link between the research and the engagement or involvement activity. - Evidence should be provided about dissemination, as well as a clear explanation about the significance or the demonstrable benefits to audiences e.g. what change in behaviour has occurred as a consequence. - The activity should go beyond "business as usual" engagement or involvement (for example, there was active involvement of service users and/or the public, the activity informed the focus of the research or created widespread interest, was particularly innovative, or created legacy resources).
+- Evidence of take-up and use of new or improved products and processes that improve quality of life in developing countries. - 35.
+The Panel provides the following advice on particular aspects of impact case studies - - All the material required to make a judgment should be included - no further reading should be required. - There should be a clear definition of who the non-academic beneficiaries were, or what had changed as a result of the research. - The narrative should be coherent, clearly explaining the relationship between the research and the impact, and the nature of the changes or benefits arising. - Indicators should be meaningful, contextualised and precise in support of the case study, and the evidence should be focused and concise. - Supporting evidence and claims should be verifiable. - There should be a brief explanation of what is original or distinctive about the research insights that contributed to the impact. - The case study should include details of the names of researchers, their position in the institution, and the dates and locations of the research activity. - Specific and appropriate independent of sources corroborating information should be supplied. - Where the research was carried out in collaboration with other institutions, or was part of a wider body of research, this should be acknowledged and the specific input of the submitting unit's research clearly stated.